-Prominent MDBs have pioneered different types of transfers starting with the 2018 exposure exchange between major regional MDBs, the Room2Run (R2R) synthetic securitisation of Non-Sovereign Obligor (NSO) loans in 2018 and the subsequent Sovereign R2R of Sovereign Obligor (SO) loans in 2022, the use of guarantees on SO loans by the Asian Development Bank (ADB) and the Inter-American Development Bank (IDB) were also important innovations in MDB balance sheet management.
+Prominent MDBs have pioneered different types of transfers starting with the 2018 exposure exchange between major regional MDBs, the Room2Run (R2R) synthetic securitisation of Non-Sovereign Obligor (NSO) loans in 2018 and the subsequent Sovereign R2R of SO loans in 2022 by the African Development Bank (AfDB).
+The use of guarantees on SO loans by the Asian Development Bank (ADB) and the Inter-American Development Bank (IDB) were also important innovations in MDB balance sheet management.